flutter/website/faq.md

 toolchains).

 The debug configuration also checks all asserts, which helps you catch errors early during development, but imposes a runtime cost.
-The "slow mode" banner indicates that these checks are enabled.
+The "Debug" banner indicates that these checks are enabled.
 You can run your app without these checks by using either the `--profile` or `--release` flag to `flutter run`.